Montana State University: Resurgence and retrenchment under Tietz

 William Tietz, MSU's ninth president, arrived in August 1977 just as economic conditions in the state were improving.
 With three of the four vice presidencies at the university open, Tietz imposed his stamp on the administration almost immediately.
 This included a strong emphasis on research, faculty development, better teaching, and diversity (particularly for Native Americans, the handicapped, and women).
 His aggressiveness, energy, and immediate re-budgeting of funds into faculty sabbaticals helped win over professors, who voted against unionization in 1978.
 Tietz's major goal, increasing research funding, was greatly helped by a 1981 decision of the legislature to refund indirect cost payments back to the university.
 This led to an immediate 15 percent recovery of federal funds, and in time private foundation funding rose significantly as well.

-Only two buildings were constructed during Tietz's presidency — the Visual Communications Building in 1983 and the Plant Growth Center in 1987.
+Only two buildings were constructed during Tietz's presidency—the Visual Communications Building in 1983 and the Plant Growth Center in 1987.
 Most of his focus as president was on raising salaries.
 A third building, the modern home of the Museum of the Rockies, opened in 1989.
 But this structure was paid for by bonds.
 Faculty salaries had declined 23 percent during the 1970s (due to wage freezes) and MSU was in the bottom 10 percent of salaries for faculty nationwide.
 Cooperative Extension Service salaries were dead last in the nation.
 The state legislature implemented a new salary funding formula that rectified many of these problems.
 Some university programs were also re-established, such as the honors program, and some new ones were formed, such as the Writing Center.

-The state once more entered a severe economic downturn in the mid-1980s.
+The state entered a severe economic downturn again in the mid-1980s.
 Budget cuts totaling nearly 10 percent, coupled with an enrollment shortfall, led to significant retrenchment.
 Tietz argued MSU should focus on its strongest programs.
 Thus, a wide array of programs were terminated: Membership in the Center for Research Libraries; sports like skiing, women's gymnastics, and wrestling; degree programs like engineering science, business education, and industrial arts; and the office of institutional research.
 Departments were merged and downsized, and Tietz proposed closing the School of Architecture.
-A battle broke out to save it, and Tietz backed off his decision.
-Tietz increasingly blamed Governor Ted Schwinden for a failure to support higher education, and lashed out repeatedly against the governor when Schwinden publicly ridiculed MSU's new Tech Park (a 90 acre project designed to function as a technology incubator).
+A battle broke out to save it, and Tietz backed off.
+He increasingly blamed Governor Ted Schwinden for failing to support higher education, and lashed out repeatedly against him when Schwinden publicly ridiculed MSU's new Tech Park (a 90 acre project designed to function as a technology incubator).
 Although a second faculty unionization effort failed in 1989, Tietz resigned in March 1990, frustrated by the constant battles with an "old guard" resistant to turning MSU toward high technology.